It's your favorite time of year to cuddle up in a warm sweater and relish a little fall baking.

 As an extra precaution, I personally use Gluten-Free Prarie Oats, which are purity protocol oats, grown and processed separately from gluten-containing grains.

 There are two recipes on this list with oats.
-The Apple Crisp Recipe includes an oat-free variation.
+The Gluten-Free Apple Crisp Recipe includes an oat-free variation.
 The Sweet Potato Oat Cookies do not, so skip that one if you cannot tolerate gluten-free oats.

 Spices